What To Do While Out On Bail

 Things You Should Do

 - Stay Clean & Sober: If you need help, find a locally scheduled Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meeting.
 We can help point you in the right direction if you are unsure where to begin.

-- Practice ‘Self Protection’: While you are released on bail, be sure to obey the laws and avoid putting yourself in situations that could bring you attention from law enforcement.
+- Practice ‘Self Protection’: While released on bail, be sure to obey the laws.
+Avoid putting yourself in situations that could bring you to the attention of law enforcement.

-- Keep Full-Time Employment: Judges consider jobs, and going to school is also a plus.
+- Keep Full-Time Employment: Judges consider jobs and school attendance when making their decisions.

 - Avoid People Who Could Get You Into Trouble: If hanging out with the wrong crowd was the reason for your arrest, avoid those people.
-You don’t want to get caught up in something new that they may be doing while you are out on bail.
+You don’t want to get caught up in something new that they may be doing while you are awaiting trial.

 - Be Honest With Your Attorney: Work with them every possible way that you can.
 After all, you are both on the same team and need to work together for the best possible outcome.

 - Stay In Touch With Those Who Cosigned Your Bail Bond: Those who cosigned your bail bond played a massive part in your release from jail.
 Please stay in contact with them regularly and seek them out for emotional support as these are the people who care about you the most.

 Contact The Bail Bonds Doctor

 The Bail Bonds Doctor can get you a qualified bail bondsman who will help you get out of jail to await your trial.
 We eliminate the hassle when getting bail bonds and produce quick results to alleviate your stress.
 We require very little information to start.
 Furthermore, we provide numerous ways to contact us day or night.
-When you’re searching for a bail bonds company to help get your loved one out of jail, contact us for quick, immediate, and reliable service at (612) 332-3030.
+So, when you’re searching for a PBUS member bail bonds company to help get your loved one out of jail, contact us for quick, immediate, and reliable service at (612) 332-3030.